Draft-Projects/important-paprika/src/pages/exhibits.md

 template: page
 img_path: images/DR-15_Altered_by_State-.jpg
 ---
-### The DR-15 above entered by State twice without objection
+### DR-15 above entered by State twice without objection

 *   The DR-15 form above was altered between 3:13 AM June 1 and the time it was mailed to the MVA offices.
 *   Docs were stamped received June 6.
 2020.